 Uniform Residential Loan Application (URLA)

-Also known as a Fannie Mae Form 1003 or a Freddie Mac (65).
-Required for all mortgage applications; information includes income, assets, and a description of the home.
+A document required for all mortgage applications that includes the customer's income, assets, and a description of the home.

 Yield to Maturity

 The lender's percentage of annual return on actual funds loaned, assuming that the loan will be paid in full at maturity.

 An option allowing a borrower to pay a slightly higher loan interest rate instead of paying the loan origination points generally charged for the particular loan product.